 Although Chess for Android runs on any Android device, it is important that the engine has been compiled into proper native code for that device.
 Currently, the Android platform distinguishes between x86-based devices and ARM-based devices.
 Any engine binary that has been compiled for 32-bit x86 Linux will work for x86 Android as well.
 This format is widely available for many chess engines.
 Engine binaries compiled for ARM are not as widespread yet, although the list is growing.
 Some examples are given below.

-Before UCI and XBoard engines can be imported in Chess for Android, they first must be installed in internal memory as follows (engines that are shipped in either the Android open exchange format (OEX) or the Android Chessbase compatible format, such as in the Android Chess Engines Package, do not need this step; such engines are directly available for import):
+Before UCI and XBoard engines can be imported in Chess for Android, they first must be installed in internal memory as follows (engines that are shipped in either the Android Open Exchange format (OEX) or the Android Chessbase compatible format, such as BikJump Package, do not need this install step; such engines are directly available for import):

 /sdcard/robbo, respectively (complete 3- and 4-piece Nalimov takes 29.6MB, complete 3-, 4- and 5-piece Nalimov takes 7.05GB).
 This only has to be done once per Android device.
 Engine authors probably need to change probing heuristics when reading from SD card.

 To actually import an engine in Chess for Android for game play, go to the UCI and XBoard submenu again, but now pick Import Engine and select the appropriate engine from the list of installed engines.
 If the import is successful, a window pops up with the engine name and author to indicate that the built-in Java chess engine now has been replaced by the imported engine (exiting the application unloads the engine).
 Some screenshots are shown below.
 Also see the Chess for Android Manual.